 The carbon payback time of insulation products is relatively short and getting shorter, even for those using blowing agents with higher characteristic GWP (such as HFCs).
 For example, two inches of blue StyrofoamTM Brand XPS Insulation has a typical payback time of 4.5 years in colder climate zones, but the reduced GWP StyrofoamTM Brand XPS Insulation has a payback time of only 2.5 years based on the positive in-use benefits delivered.3 This carbon payback time estimation only considers the carbon savings due to reduced energy usage related to heating and is even shorter when one considers the additional energy savings from reduced requirements related to cooling.
 Over the anticipated 75-year lifetime of a building, the carbon emissions saved through energy use reduction associated with StyrofoamTM Brand XPS Insulation could be as much as 19-32 times the carbon emissions associated with its production3, although this ratio will be slightly lower as energy grids move towards decarbonization.

-Manufacturers, such as DuPont PBS, are continuously working to improve their products’ energy-saving and comfort-related qualities, while also striving to reduce products’ carbon footprint.
+Manufacturers, such as DuPont PBS, are continuously working to improve their products’ energy-saving and comfort-related qualities, while also striving to reduce products’ carbon footprint and achieve carbon neutrality.
 You can expect exciting changes to come in the years ahead.

 - Chau, V. V.; Paquet, A. N. An Evaluation of the Thermal Conductivity of Extruded Polystyrene Foam Blow with HFC-134a or HCFC-142b.
 J Cel Plas 2008, 40, 205-228.